johnhuang1225/my-learning-record/Node.js/Notes/Module & Constructor in Node.md

 ## Module & Constructor in Node

-There are two way to add methods to a constructor.
+There are two ways to add methods to a constructor.

-1. First is using `prototype`
+1. First is using `prototype`.

-2. Second is using 'return' in constructor itself.
+2. Second is using `return` in constructor itself.

 ### Demo